:max_bytes(150000):strip_icc():format(webp)/Turkey-Thawing-Times-The-Spruce-59f8d15e6f53ba00110ab058.png)

 How to Thaw a Frozen Turkey

-There is only one safe, easy and good way to thaw a frozen turkey, and that is in the refrigerator.
+The refrigerator is the only safe, easy, and good way to thaw a frozen turkey.

 It's safe because it stays cold the whole time, thus preventing the growth of dangerous bacteria that can cause food poisoning.

-There are a couple of other methods that might be technically safe.
-But one of them is not easy, and the other one is not good—as in, it will do bad things to your turkey, and make you wish you had used a different technique.
+There are a couple of other methods that might be technically safe but may not be easy or not good—as in, it will do bad things to your turkey, and make you wish you had used a different technique.

 Thaw It in the Refrigerator

-Which means you'll have to plan ahead.
+Which means you'll have to plan.
 If you can manage that, you'll be golden.
 (And your turkey will be golden-brown and delicious.)

 Here's how to do it:

-• Keep it at the bottom of your fridge so that any leakage won't contaminate anything below.
+- Keep it at the bottom of your fridge so leakage won't contaminate anything below.

 It's pretty straightforward.
 But if you haven't got enough time, and don't want to try roasting it while it's still frozen, you can always try the cold water method.
 But be prepared to work.